Last updated on November 21st, 2022

 Apricots pack manifold compounds vital for eye health.
 These are vitamins A and E. Vitamin A prevents night blindness, a disorder resulting from a deficiency of light pigments in the eyes.
 And, vitamin E is a fat-soluble antioxidant that goes into the eyes and guards them against damaging free radicals.

-Also, beta carotene provides apricots with their yellow-orange colour.
+Also, beta carotene provides apricots with their yellow-orange color.
 It acts as a precursor to vitamin A, signifying that a person’s body may convert it into this vitamin.
 Other significant carotenoids present in apricot are lutein and zeaxanthin.
 These are present in the lenses and retinas of the eyes.
 And, carotenoids help in protecting against oxidative stress.